Email Personalization: A Guide to Higher Opens & Engagement

 And as your customer relationships grow and users opt in for more marketing opportunities, you can craft even more personalized messaging, content, and campaigns that ensure you enjoy a long-lasting relationship with your customers.
 The more customer data you have, the more personalized your efforts can be, and your customers can enjoy more bespoke experiences.

-Once you’ve designed and set up your personalized welcome email workflow, the next step in your email personalization efforts is up to you.
-There’s a whole host of use cases that can have a huge impact on your bottom line, including:
+Once you’ve designed and set up your personalized welcome email workflow, the next step in your email personalization efforts is implementing targeted campaigns.
+Here are four high-impact use cases that can significantly boost your bottom line:

 Sending a personalized email to notify current or potential customers of price drops on previously sought-after products or services is a great way to reengage shoppers and invite them back into the customer journey.